cran-task-views/Optimization/Optimization.md

 -   `r pkg("stochQN")` provides implementations of
     stochastic, limited-memory quasi-Newton optimizers, similar in
     spirit to the LBFGS.
-It includes an implementation of online LBFGS, stochastic quasi-Newton and adaptive quasi-Newton.
+It includes an implementation of online LBFGS, stochastic quasi-Newton, and adaptive quasi-Newton.
 -   `r pkg("nonneg.cg")` realizes a conjugate-gradient based method to minimize functions subject to all variables being non-negative.